tracim/tracim/backend/doc/migration.md

 PostgreSQL does support real enum whereas other database engines support enum as a "check" constraint.
 This means different code to support the specificities of PostgreSQL in alembic.

-creating enum is not too complex:
+Creating enum is not too complex:

 ```python
 from alembic import op